 People might not have been surprised by Gatewood's perseverance if they had known what she survived to get there.
-She was born in Gallia County, Ohio in 1887 into a poor family of 15 children, and her father, a Civil War amputee, was a heavy drinker.
+She was born in Gallia County, Ohio on October 25, 1887 into a poor family of 15 children, and her father, a Civil War amputee, was a heavy drinker.
 At the age of 19, she married a 27-year-old named P. C. Gatewood, a brutal man who regularly beat her.
 On occasion she would escape into the woods, and slowly the wilderness became a refuge for her.
 She fled her marriage once, but returned after she couldn't bear to stay away from her children.

 In 1939, after her husband broke her teeth and cracked one of her ribs, Gatewood fought back by throwing a sack of flour at him — and a sheriff's deputy arrested her.
 Fortunately, the mayor of the small West Virginia town where they lived intervened after he saw her battered face.
 After thirty years in a violent marriage, she successfully received a divorce, which was extremely uncommon at the time, and raised her last three children alone.
 "She was free," says Bette Lou Higgins, producer of Trail Magic, a documentary about Gatewood.
 "She didn’t have to answer to anyone."